check n go, Check `n Go Store Directory logo

 Check 'n Go was founded in 1994 in Covington, Kentucky, and has grown into a nationwide lender operating both online and through physical store locations across most U.S. states.
 The company positions itself as an industry leader in emergency lending with a focus on accessibility and community support.

-The company offers three primary product categories: payday loans/cash advances (quick, short-term loans for immediate cash needs), installment loans (longer-term borrowing with higher amounts designed for flexible repayment), and the Netspend Prepaid Mastercard as an ancillary service.
-All products are marketed with competitive rates and terms, though specific APR figures are not disclosed on the main website.
+The company offers three primary product categories: payday loans/cash advances (quick, short-term loans for short-term cash needs), installment loans (longer-term borrowing with higher amounts designed for flexible repayment), and the Netspend Prepaid Mastercard as an ancillary service.
+All products are marketed with rate claims to verify and terms, though specific APR figures are not disclosed on the main website.

 Services & Features